- Where do new students go to check in?

 7. How will I know which building is which and where to park? | Back to top.

-There will be signs pointing to the designated buildings, as well as student helpers around campus to direct families and students to our parking areas.
+There will be signs pointing to the designated buildings, as well as student helpers around campus to direct students, families and guests to our parking areas.
 Also, you can reference the move-in maps.
 Students, families and guests are not permitted to bring moving trucks onto campus.
 Family members and guests will have a three-hour time block in which they can assist their students with the move-in process.

 8. Where do I receive my keys for my room? | Back to top.